tjfrench24/team-3-project/team/reports/timothy-french.md

 ## October 17, 2024

 - Task: Task: Drafted the initial problem statement in the problem.md file.
-The link in this report is to the initial draft.
-However, I made some small revisions in the final product, specifically in the "Key Features" section, after further discussion with team members.
 - Details: Created and structured file, wrote the 'problem description', 'proposed solution', and 'why this matters'.
+The link in this report is to the initial draft.
+I made some small revisions in the final product, specifically in the "Key Features" section, after further discussion with team members.
 - Link: https://github.com/tjfrench24/team-3-project/commit/63a10eede54791d1c9a3a3b85688af106557b8c7